-To tackle these questions, are expanding the size and scope of the EIOC to include a flexible and reconfigurable network infrastructure design laboratory, which will validate the models, frameworks, algorithms and tools being developed within the FPGI.
+To tackle these questions, PNNL expanded the size and scope of its EIOC Facility to include a flexible and reconfigurable network infrastructure design laboratory, which validated the models, frameworks, algorithms and tools being developed within the FPGI.

 Furthermore, we have developed a data management middleware that advances the state of the art and will be optimized for use in the power grid.
 The data management middleware will be flexible and scalable to allow data sources and consumers to be added easily and dynamically in response to changes in the power grid.
 This research will provide a solid foundation to deploy next generation real-time data management systems for the power grid.

-We are focusing on simplifying the deployment challenges of large-scale power grid networks by addressing configuration and routing aspects relevant to efficiency and reliability.
-PNNL is performing research on extending multi-topology routing protocols to support richly connected mesh network topologies and enable multi-path, multi-criteria routing in wired and wireless networks.
-Another field of research in this focus area is new routing protocols in order to prevent traffic diversion (false route injection) and denial of service attacks.
-Lastly, by tackling operational complexity associated with public key infrastructures, certificate revocation, identity and key management, we will improve cyber security.
+PNNL focused on simplifying the deployment challenges of large-scale power grid networks by addressing configuration and routing aspects relevant to efficiency and reliability.
+PNNL performed research on extending multi-topology routing protocols to support richly connected mesh network topologies and enable multi-path, multi-criteria routing in wired and wireless networks.
+Another field of research in this focus area was new routing protocols in order to prevent traffic diversion (false route injection) and denial of service attacks.
+Lastly, by tackling operational complexity associated with public key infrastructures, certificate revocation, identity and key management, we improve cyber security.

 List of Projects:

 - GridOPTICS Power Networking, Equipment, and Technology (powerNET) Testbed